artefactual/atom-docs/user-manual/reports-printing/create-file-list-report-print.rst

-   Before you click on Reports, make sure that the :term:`archival description` you are viewing has :term:`child records <Child record>` that correspond to files and items.
-If the the archival description does not have any information at the file-level, you will not be successful at printing a file list.
+   Before you click on Reports, make sure that the :term:`archival description` you are viewing has :term:`child records <Child record>` that correspond to files.
+If the archival description does not have any information at the file-level, you will not be given the option to create a file-list report.

 ..
 WARNING::